-Bobby will be managing Sales, but as a wicked artist, he also handles all the branding, design, and packaging for Gunwhale.
+Bobby, a Certified Cicerone® will be managing Sales.
+But as a wicked artist, he also handles all the branding, design, and packaging for Gunwhale.
 Looking back, he sees time living in Europe in the 90's as a major influence on his desire for better beer due to the exposure of traditional European styles before he even turned of age (and it kept him from getting much else done over there).
 But growing up in San Diego and spending much of his working life near many craft brewery pioneers didn't hurt either.
-He has a deep love for coffee, Vespa culture, and the "3-beer lunch" which he justifies as "working towards his Cicerone certification".
+He has a deep love for coffee, Vespa culture, and the "3-beer lunch" which he justifies as "crucial research & development".

 Favorite beer style : Funky saisons and Unfiltered IPAs.

 Favorite Outdoor activity : Fishing / camping in Baja.

 Derek cut his teeth at Iron Hill, one of the best brewpubs back east (an institution of sorts with a gaggle of medals to prove it).
 He learned from some of the industry's best, and had his hand in a few beers that got him groupies.
 Derek moved out west to become Head Brewer at another brewery locally in Orange County.
 But we were happy to lock him up a few months back (he's both proven, promising, and looks fantastic in rubber gloves) and we can say that the first batches we have been running are ridiculously quaffable.
 Expect the highest quality and consistent beers from this zymurgist sorcerer, because he is particular that way (and we don't mind it).
 We forced him to drink more farmhouse beer, and he begs us daily to make a pilsner.
 We are lucky to have him as he has been working his ass off for months right alongside us.

 Favorite beer style : Pilsners (we might even let him make one)